22 Creative Volunteer Ideas to Help Your Team Make a Difference

 Organize a blood drive in your workplace or assign a day where your employees can donate to their local bank.
 You may want to print out some literature for employees who are hesitant or on the fence about donating.
 Needles may be scary, but they shouldn’t stop anyone from making a difference!

 Partner with a local food bank or homeless shelter to see how you can help the homeless in your neighborhood.
-Whether you assist with their fundraising efforts, prepare food and drinks for their mealtimes, or bring in donations via a charitable activity like End-Hunger Games — every little bit you do can go a long way.
+Whether you assist with their fundraising efforts, prepare food and drinks for their mealtimes, or bring in donations via another type of charitable initiative, every little bit you do can go a long way.

 Challenge your team to reduce their impact on the environment with an eco-friendly challenge.
 This can be a great way to raise awareness on how your everyday actions can affect “green” issues like water, waste, energy, and health.